-It’s suspected the fire at the Mandarin Oriental was caused by welding works on the roof.
-To minimise risk, it’s wise to ensure that any contractors working on-site are accredited by the appropriate bodies for their work.
+It’s possible welding works on the roof was the cause of the fire at the Mandarin Oriental.
+To minimise risk, it’s wise to ensure that any contractors working on-site have accreditations by the appropriate bodies for their work.
 For example, in this case, the contractor should be Hot Work compliant and have a Hot Work permit.

 BusinessWatch are specialists in the installation of complete fire safety and security solutions for the hotel and leisure industry.
 To discuss your hotel’s requirements with one of our industry experts, please call us on 0808 108 0882 or complete your details and we’ll get back to you asap.